Frititati/GraphColoringQ1/Documentation.md

 # Folders Organization

-In the main folder of the project, you can find three different subfolders:
+In the main folder of the project, you can find two different subfolders:

 - **Officials**, that contains all the complete and definitive versions of the algorithms, divided again in subfolders: Sequentials, Parallels and Tester.
 - **Others**, where we put some attempts of optimization (even though not totally satisfactory, for different reasons), together with the original .csv files used for conducting performance testing.